 7 MILE RESERVE

-Our local favourite!
-7 Mile has seen a little love this winter with some trail makeovers on Gravitron, Jack B Nimble, Kachoong and IB55.
-Next on the list is a new feature trail which will include a number of wooden skills challenges.
+A local favourite!
+7 Mile has a great variety of trails that are open all year round.
+With fun, flowy jumps on Jack B Nimble and skills and drop features at Buckland, there is something for everyone!
 7 Mile Reserve is perfect for all level of riders to practice and develop skills and Wilson Bay is the ideal location for a refreshing dip in Lake Wakatipu on a hot day after your ride!

 Fernhill Bike Park is the home of natural tech and supreme flow.
 QMTBC have been developing this area over the past few years with some superb trails such as the Wednesday Night Dig Crew epic 'Salmon Run', and more recently, Lower Lower Missing Link.

 From the top of the Queenstown Bike Park, following Beeched As around to McGazza's table or pedalling up the Ben Lomond track to the Ben Lomond saddle are the best options for exploring this area.

 Watch this space!
 We have some exciting plans for our future trail network in this area